OpenNTI/nti.docs.platform.enduser/guide/part2.rst

 .. image:: images/shortAnswer.png

-Provides a text field for students to type a word or short phrase as their response.
+Provides a text field for learners to type a word or short phrase as their response. **Available to editors using authoring tools.**

-.. note::  Best to use for questions that prompt the student to display his or her breadth of understanding and knowledge in writing.
+.. note::  Best to use for questions that prompt the learner to display his or her breadth of understanding and knowledge in writing.
 It allows for a single word or short phrase answer.

 Essay
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/essay.png

-Provides students with a text field to respond to questions in short sentences or several paragraphs.
-Responses are not limited in length.
+Provides learners with a text field to respond to questions in short sentences or several paragraphs.
+Responses are not limited in length. **Available to editors using authoring tools.**

-.. note::  Best to use for questions that prompt the student to display understanding in writing.
+.. note::  Best to use for questions that prompt the learner to display understanding in writing.
 This type of response requires extensive recall and extra time to complete.

 File Upload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/fileUpload.png

-Allows students to submit files directly to instructors for review.
-The NextThought platform will accept any specified file type.
+Allows learners to submit files directly to instructors for review.
+The NextThought platform will accept any specified file type. **Available to editors using authoring tools.**

 .. note::  Best to use when the assignment requires a file by a program outside the NextThought platform.
-Instructors can download student files.
+Instructors can download learner files.

 Discussion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/discussion.png

-Prompts students to respond within course forums.
-The discussion is displayed within the assignment and includes student activity information.
+Prompts learners to respond within course forums.
+The discussion is displayed within the assignment and includes learner activity information. **Available to editors using authoring tools.**

 .. note::  Best to use when participation within course discussions are not only encouraged and expected, but required and graded.